oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 -12

 * Updated language around client registration to better reflect alternative registration methods such as those in use by OpenID Federation and open ecosystems
+* Added DPoP and Step-Up Auth to appendix of extensions

 -11